glongo/suricata/doc/userguide/output/eve/eve-json-format.rst

 * "version": The SSL/TLS version used
 * "notbefore": The NotBefore field from the TLS certificate
 * "notafter": The NotAfter field from the TLS certificate
+* "subject_public_key_algorithm": The algorithm used with the public key
+* "certificate_signature_algorithm": The algorithm identifier used by the CA
+* "signature_algorithm": The algorithm identifier used by the CA, it must be the same as the field above.

 In addition to this, custom logging also allows the following fields: